Learn what Hurricane Harvey or Irma means to anyone with NPDES stormwater permits.

 Likely at this time, the last thing anyone is thinking about is their stormwater permit, but there are some lessons to be learned surrounding these hurricanes and the level of flooding and the implications for NPDES stormwater permit holders that are worth taking into consideration.

-What does flooding and rain from hurricanes mean to my NPDES stormwater permit?
+What do flooding and rain from hurricanes mean to my NPDES stormwater permit?

 These are great questions, often because, in our opinion, so many NPDES stormwater permits across the country are inadequate to deal with hurricanes, flooding, and other types of situations.
 That's understandable to an extent since these recent hurricanes may have been well beyond 100-year storm events, meaning that they might be expected no more than once every 100 years, or that in any given year there is only a 1% chance of occurrence for specific areas in question, which is pretty far from "normal".